-The legislation in all three countries further fails to

-adequately prevent violence against women and girls and to provide them with effective remedies when violence does occur.
+The legislation in all three countries further fails to adequately prevent violence against women and girls and to provide them with effective remedies when violence does occur.
 A comprehensive review of the Penal Codes shows there are many provisions that create obstacles to adequate protection of women's rights in the context of sexual violence.
 In Morocco-Western Sahara for instance, rape is not defined in accordance with international standards, marital rape is not recognised as specific offense and consensual sexual relations between unmarried people are criminalized.

-More campaigning work on this area will take place in September-December 2015.
-In the meantime, you can read the report: On the brink of death: Violence against women and the abortion ban in El Salvador, which is available on www.amnesty.org.
+More campaigning work on this area will take place in April/May 2015.

+In the meantime, you can sign an online petition calling for an end to the total ban on abortion in El Salvador: www.amnesty.org.uk/actions/end-banabortion-el-salvador-beatriz